agoravoting/agora-ciudadana/INSTALL.md

     $ make dependencies && make all

+### Making search work

+Agora uses django-haystack with whoosh backend by default.
+This means that you need to run ./manage.py update_index regularly to keep the search index updated.
+You can do this in a nightly cron task, for example.

 ### Settings configuration

 The settings.py file contains the default configuration for the project.
 You